CLAYYO/SCYCLATEST-SOLO/PROJECT_MEMENTO.md

 2. Ensure the variables are set as secrets (encrypted) and are applied to the production environment
 3. Trigger a new deployment by pushing a commit or manually redeploying
 4. Use the new environment checker tools to verify variables are accessible:
-   - Visit `/admin/env-test` in the browser to check client-side environment variable access
+   - Visit `/admin/env-test` in the browser to check client-side environment variable access (important: do not include the `.astro` extension in the URL)
    - Use the `/api/test-env` endpoint to verify server-side environment variable access
 5. Implement authentication checks on admin pages
 6. Test ACF people management functionality after environment variables are configured